 The seismic shift is in what you manage; not that you don’t manage.
 Making that shift is often what is not possible for Project Managers.
 They can’t conceive that anyone could be as good as they are at managing the work; they have made a career out of defining and sequencing tasks, then making sure people do what they’re told.
 The team now does much of what they’ve spent years doing.
 The Project Manager may not even have the skills and ability to shift their focus to guiding the team, looking two or three Sprints ahead to clear potential impediments, and getting behind their teams as a servant leader.

 There isn’t a magic formula for determining if a Project Manager can make the transition to Scrum.
 What you need to be aware of is when to make a change if they don’t.
 Resist the urge to give it time, or hope that they’ll eventually get it.
 When the team is constantly churning, that’s a good sign that their leader – the Agile Scrum Master – isn’t working out.
 Sometimes with coaching there is improvement, and the team will almost always be responsive to that and be patient with the Agile Scrum Master.
 If there isn’t improvement – or worse, complete resistance – you have to make a change sooner instead of later.
 The damage that can be made to a team’s morale, and the organization’s Scrum Implementation, is often irreversible.
 Observe your teams.
 Listen to your teams.
 And don’t be afraid to make a change.

 CRi offers various Agile workshops, Agile Coaching, and Agile Consulting.
+To learn more about commonly used agile terms and concepts, view our agile terms glossary.
 No matter where you are in your Agile Transformation, CRi can help.
 Contact us at firstname.lastname@example.org